aprilburrage/aprilburrage.github.io/_pages/about.md

   enabled: false
 ---

-I am a Stanford Provostial Fellow and Lecturer in the Department of Management Science and Engineering, affiliated with the Center for Work, Technology, and Organizations and the Stanford Technology Ventures Program.
-My research examines how policy design and program structures shape entrepreneurial entry and innovative activity in high-technology industries.
-My research has been published in *Research Policy* and the *Journal of Economics & Management Strategy*.
+I am a Stanford Provostial Fellow and Lecturer in the Department of Management Science and Engineering.
+My research asks what helps people with STEM backgrounds turn their technical expertise into new ventures and grow them successfully.
+I am especially interested in how policy, funding, and access to resources shape who becomes an entrepreneur, where new ideas get developed, and which ventures are able to grow.

+My work has been published in *Research Policy* and the *Journal of Economics & Management Strategy*.
 I am on the 2026–2027 job market.

-At Stanford, I designed and teach an undergraduate course on social entrepreneurship.
-Before earning my Ph.D., I worked in financial services and digital media, managing relationships with C-suite leaders at large corporations, entrepreneurs, and small-business owners.
-These experiences continue to shape how I approach both research and teaching.
+Earlier in my career, I worked in financial services and digital media, where I advised corporate executives, entrepreneurs, and small-business owners.
+Those experiences continue to shape the questions I study and how I think about entrepreneurship, growth, and risk.

 Outside of work, I enjoy visiting museums, discovering new music, and finding a great book I cannot put down.